 And the best way to do that is to have a super-organized laundry room.

-From shelves to bins to baskets, here are seven practical solutions for organizing your laundry room.
+From shelves to bins to baskets, here are seven practical laundry room organization solutions.

 1. Mount Shelves and Hooks on the Wall